armel/ICKeyer_Firmware/README.md

 I believe that a small part of the HamRadio community and some resellers are not yet mature enough to understand Open Source.

-This being the case, I will make this firmware available for all.
+This being the case, I will make this firmware available for all, but...

 This firmware is copyright (c) 2022 Armel FAUVEAU and covered by the Berne Convention.

 This firmware is not allowed to be sold, in any way.